Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 {"name":"4rsohi17kqvou7mm26m4bfj5mt","age":32,"computer":{"model":"Blade","subModel":"Pro","ram":16,"make":"Razer"},"languages":["Java","Groovy","Clojure","Lisp","C++","C","C#","R","Matlab"]}
 {% endhighlight %}

-Having the file in the resources directory will allow the build to put it directly into the classpath, next time the build happens.
+Having the file in the resources directory will allow the gradle build to put it directly into the classpath, next time a build is run.
 Meaning that this class is really just good for one run, after that the file it created will be package into the executable .jar file.
 This can change how the test data resource is accessed in the created program.